NAMTeam/namteam.github.io/content/docs/feature-guides/realhighway/index.md

 {{< img-simple src="images/flexheight/rhw-flexheight-multiwidth.jpg" >}}

-##### FLEXWidth Transitions (FLEX-WT)
+### Width Transitions

-The Width Transitions include the new FLEXWidth transition (FLEX-WT) system, as well as the older "legacy/deprecated" puzzle piece-based Width Transitions.
+The Width Transitions include the new FLEXWidth transition (FLEX-WT) system, as well as the older deprecated puzzle piece-based Width Transitions.

-With the FLEXWidth transitions, these work similarly to the FLEXHeight transitions.
-Simply drag the appropriate networks into each end of the transition, which will, as appropriate, convert it to match.
+The FLEXWidth transitions work very similarly to the FLEXHeight transitions - place the transition and drag the appropriate networks into each end of the transition, which will convert the transition to match the appropriate networks.

+{{< carousel >}}
+    images/flexwidth/rhw-flexwidth-1.jpg
+    images/flexwidth/rhw-flexwidth-2.jpg
+    images/flexwidth/rhw-flexwidth-3.jpg
+    images/flexwidth/rhw-flexwidth-4.jpg
+    images/flexwidth/rhw-flexwidth-5.jpg
+    images/flexwidth/rhw-flexwidth-6.jpg
-{{< img-simple src="images/rhw-flexwt-use.jpg" >}}
+{{< /carousel >}}

 For the large "S-to-C" transitions, due to the design of the FLEX piece, asymmetrical setups are possible.
 All networks involved in the transition must be at the same height level, and with the exception of the RHW-2-to-4 and RHW-3-to-4 transitions, which are L0/ground-level only, all height levels are available for FLEXWidth transitions.

 {{< img-simple src="images/rhw-flexwt-asymmetry.jpg" >}}

 ##### Puzzle Piece Width Transitions {{< deprecated >}}

-With the legacy puzzle piece-based Width Transitions, simply find the desired puzzle piece by using TAB/Shift-TAB to cycle through the options, and place it.
-Most Width Transitions already have starters on the ends--note, however, that this fact significantly limits the slope tolerance of these transitions.
+With the legacy puzzle piece-based Width Transitions, find the desired puzzle piece by using <kbd>Tab</kbd>/<kbd>Shift</kbd>+<kbd>Tab</kbd> to cycle through the options, and place it.
+Most Width Transitions already have starters on the ends; note, however, that this fact significantly limits the slope tolerance of these transitions.

 {{< img-simple src="images/rhw-wt-use.jpg" >}}